thekuldeepjoshi/RandomBeerApp/README.md

 # randombeerapp
-This web based app lets you generate RandomBeers using BreweryDB API.
-It is developed on React.
+This web based responsive app lets you generate RandomBeers on click using BreweryDB API.
+It is developed using React version 16.13.1.
 <br>
 Bootstarp: Paper Kit React, a freeby Bootstrap 4, React and Reactstrap UI Kit.
 <br><br>